angry-goose-initiative/.github/profile/README.md

 We're now wrapping up the emulator and are currently in the design phase of our SystemVerilog hardware implementation called **[LETC](https://github.com/angry-goose-initiative/letc)**!

 It will be a 6-stage in-order pipelined design, targeting the Cora Z7 devboard containing a Zync 7000 FPGA.
 It will have TLBs, caches, a hardware page table walker, and will accesses peripherals and memory over an AXI interconnect of our own making!

+Exciting stuff!
+We'll be using everything we've learned to make this a performant, and fully-Linux-capable RISC-V implementation!

 # [RVSW](https://github.com/angry-goose-initiative/rvsw)